lee2sman/messlife/README.md

 There is a separate repo for [Messcafe](https://github.com/lee2sman/MESSCAFE).
 Messcafe is the website and tracking pages for building, discussing and contributing to the construction of the Messlife space.

 Anyone can contribute to the Messlife artspace.
-If you are excited about buildign the physical (virtual) artspace, please get in touch here or on the Messcafe site or repo.
+If you are excited about building the physical (virtual) artspace, please get in touch here or on the Messcafe site or repo.

 Once opened, Messlife will exist as a space for events like a studio-workshop, talks, parties, concerts, etc. It's an open-ended DIY virtual artspace.